Kyle Tucker Player Props: Astros vs. Twins

-The Houston Astros and Kyle Tucker, who went 1-for-4 with a double last time out, take on Joe Ryan and the Minnesota Twins at Target Field, Saturday at 2:10 PM ET.
+The Houston Astros and Kyle Tucker, who went 0-for-4 last time out, battle Tyler Mahle and the Minnesota Twins at Target Field, Sunday at 2:10 PM ET.

 Kyle Tucker Game Info & Props vs. the Twins